 Lancaster Vets strongly supports the principle of insuring your pet against unexpected illness and accidents.
 Please ask for details about insurance from any member of staff but be aware though that with any insurance company it is your responsibility to determine your level of cover and then to reclaim any fees you have paid the practice.
 It is also your responsibility to pay any excess that may be set according to your policy and to have knowledge of any condition exclusions.
 In certain instances, when clients do not have the funds to make payments in full, arrangements can be made for your insurer to make their payment directly to us but this only applies to particular insurance companies and even then, when sums involved are high enough.
 Please ask for details if you would like to be considered for this facility.

 Agreement of a direct claim does not transfer liability of fees incurred to the practice.
 If at any point the insurer refuses payment for a direct claim, the owner will still be fully liable for all costs incurred.
 The insurance policy is a private agreement between the owner and the insurer.
 The practice cannot be involved in disputes over non-payment of insurance claims.
 We allow 30 days from completion of claim form to receiving settlement.
 Should the insurer not settle within that time period, the owner may be required to settle the outstanding fees in full.

 Whilst we make every reasonable effort to send out reminders for annual vaccinations, the responsibility to keep them up to date remains with you.
-Please be aware that PETS passports require rabies vaccination boosters so please keep a personal record of when this is due.
+Please be aware that travel abroad require rabies vaccination boosters so please keep a personal record of when this is due.